ibm-cloud-docs/monitoring/agent/agent-deploy-openshift-helm.md

 ### Step 3.
 Install the helm chart
 {: #agent-deploy-openshift-helm-install-step3}

-To deploy the agent, the Secure components, or both, you must install the `sysdig/sysdig-deploy` chart and use the variables yaml file that you configured in the previous step.
+To deploy the agent, the {{site.data.keyword.sysdigsecure_short}} components, or both, you must install the `sysdig/sysdig-deploy` chart and use the variables yaml file that you configured in the previous step.

 Run the following command to install the agent by using the helm chart: